 When you feel ready, you can try doing something similar with a partner.

 Tantric sex: What to do

 - Start by turning down the lights and shutting out the rest of the world.

-– Loosen your body: Tantra is about moving energy through the body, so sex expert Louise Van Der Velde suggests “shaking your limbs vigorously to energise and unblock your system before you start”.
+- Loosen your body: Tantra is about moving energy through the body, so sex expert Louise Van Der Velde (opens in new tab) suggests "shaking your limbs vigorously to energise and unblock your system before you start."

-– Stay off the bed: This will trigger the sleep button in your brain, which, according to Louise AKA The Pleasure Professor, “means you’ll be settling for a quickie romp instead of deep connection and loving sex, which is ultimately what Tantra is all about.”
+- Stay off the bed: This will trigger the sleep button in your brain, which, according to Louise (AKA The Pleasure Professor), "means you'll be settling for a quickie romp instead of deep connection and loving sex, which is ultimately what Tantra is all about."

 - Get comfortable: Try lying down with your partner on the floor and slowly start to touch each other, taking your time to leisurely make your way around their body.

 - Experiment: Try a variety of touches - firm massage, light feathery touches, and gentle stroking.
 The aim here is to heighten his senses in a slow and intense way so that you're building him to a peak but not taking him all the way and vice versa.
 Performed in the right way this can prolong sex and your pleasure for hours.